ProjectAnni/anni/Readme.md

 ## Child Projects

 - anni: Cli-tool with all features.
-- anni-flac: FLAC parsing library.
+- anni-flac: FLAC parsing library(header only for now).
 - anni-repo: Music-repository related works.
 - anni-utils: Utilities used by other projects.
-- anni-versary: Music backend implementation.

 ## Use Cases